 But if you’re labouring under disorganised, labour intensive processes, there are huge savings to be made through workflow automation.
-A digital asset management (DAM) solution is fundamental to faster, more failsafe workflows that transform productivity and make new things possible.
+A video asset management solution is fundamental to faster, more failsafe workflows that transform productivity and make new things possible.

 “In an age of automation, after 2-3 times of doing a task manually, there must be an easier and more efficient way.”Dominik Elmiger, Imagen Marketing Director

-Even if you already have a DAM in place, failure to optimise it – for example, through deep integrations with authoring, mastering or distribution tools – could mean you’re not realising its full benefits.
+Even if you already have a video management platform in place, failure to optimise it – for example, through deep integrations with authoring, mastering or distribution tools – could mean you’re not realising its full benefits.
 And without redesigning workflows to exploit powerful automated tasks such as transcoding, you’re simply not delivering the improvements you could be.

-5 media workflows that depend on a DAM
+5 media workflows that depend on video asset management

-Your DAM should be the backbone of all the repetitive workflows that would otherwise be clogging up your organisation’s creative flow, and the enabler of new markets and opportunities.
-Its applications are almost limitless, but some of the most common DAM workflows include:
+Your video management platform should be the backbone of all the repetitive workflows that would otherwise be clogging up your organisation’s creative flow, and the enabler of new markets and opportunities.
+Its applications are almost limitless, but some of the most common workflows include:

-1. Ingest – the addition at scale of new content into storage managed by the DAM.
+1. Ingest – the addition at scale of new content into storage managed by the video platform.
 Filters, rules and actions ensure assets are loaded with the permissions and other attributes defined by the business.

 2. Discoverability – metadata recovered from files or generated automatically transforms your ability to find assets.
-IDC found 57% of DAM users had saved at least a quarter on asset creation costs.
+IDC found 57% of digital asset management users had saved at least a quarter on asset creation costs.

-3. Management – automated workflows to transcode, add watermarks or make other changes to content – 49% of respondents said DAM streamlined their reviews and approvals processes.
+3. Management – automated workflows to transcode, add watermarks or make other changes to content – 49% of respondents said digital asset management streamlined their reviews and approvals processes.

 4. Distribution – Worldwide CDN traffic is growing rapidly and is projected to reach 252 Exabytes per month by 2022 (up from 190 EB in 2021).
-Cloud-based DAM automates and accelerates content delivery, allowing self-service and push distribution to partners.
+Cloud-based video asset management automates and accelerates content delivery, allowing self-service and push distribution to partners.

 5. Monetisation – The data monetisation market is expected to be valued at $370,969 million by 2023.
 Self-service licensing, ‘web shop’ baskets and other automated features can enable new revenue streams.

-A DAM provides convincing benefits throughout the lifecycle of each digital asset, from ingestion through to its eventual archiving.
+A video asset management platform provides convincing benefits throughout the lifecycle of each digital asset, from ingestion through to its eventual archiving.
 Multiple simplified, automated and accelerated workflows remove the burden of tedious, manual file shuffling from the team.
 Support for collaborative and distributed working arrangements simplifies productivity among multiple teams, agencies and contributors.